mixxxdj/manual/source/chapters/advanced_topics.rst

 With several dozens of DJ controllers supported out-of-the-box, Mixxx gives you comprehensive hardware control for your DJ mixes, see :ref:`control-midi`.

-Support for additional devices can be added to Mixxx by creating a new preset file.
+Support for additional devices can be added to Mixxx by creating a new mapping file.
 This file tells Mixxx how to translate, or map, :term:`MIDI`/:term:`HID` messages from a controller into commands that Mixxx understands.

-You can download and share custom controller presets in the `Mixxx User customizations forums <https://mixxx.org/forums/viewforum.php?f=6>`_.
+You can download and share custom controller mappings in the `Mixxx User customizations forums <https://mixxx.org/forums/viewforum.php?f=6>`_.